Chirag626/Hotel-Reservation-System/README.md

 Java: For building the application logic and user interface.
 JDBC (Java Database Connectivity): For connecting and executing SQL queries with the MySQL database.
-MySQL: The database management system storing reservation data.
+\nMySQL: The database management system storing reservation data.